1600 Turbo TerrainCut™ Wide-Area Mower

 - Allows the operator to adjust the steering column to the most comfortable position and provides additional clearance for entry to the operator station

-- Standard 20-W halogen headlights are located low in the column for the best illumination
+- Two standard 20-W halogen headlights are located low in the column for the best illumination

 Mower deck lift switches

 The mower deck switches allow the operator to vary mowing widths, engage and disengage the wing-deck blades, and service and transport the machine.

 An instrument panel is located on the steering column for both operator convenience and safety.